Lasse Gjertsen: Music

 Lasse uses FL Studio to create original compositions in his videos.
-Although he claims not to have much skill with instruments, he has sampled himself using Drums, Piano, Guitar, Harmonica, and singing.
+Although he claims not to have much skill with instruments, he has sampled himself playing drums, piano, guitar, harmonica, and singing.

 The only videos without original compositions are the two music videos, Home Sweet Home by Norwegian Rapper Sirius, and Sogno ad Occhi Aperti by Italian Cellist Giovanni Sollima.